Cash On Delivery Available

 Rating: Samsung 3.5/5 & iPhone 4.5/5

-Overall Verdict - iPhone: A polished, premium experience focused on consistency, quality, and ecosystem strength.
+Overall Verdict - iPhone: A polished, premium experience focused on consistency, quality, ecosystem strength, and long-term trust.

 Overall Rating: 4.4/5

-Samsung: Powerful, feature-packed devices built for customization and cutting-edge tech.
+Samsung: Powerful, feature-packed devices built for customization, hardware excitement, and cutting-edge flexibility.

 Key iPhone Features